jrdelmu/reading-notes/class-10.md

 [Main Page](https://jrdelmu.github.io/reading-notes/)

 The **order of execution** is the order that statements are processed.

+Example:

 2.
 ```
 function function sayHello() {